 Below is an example of connections to external equipment.
 No connection cables are included with this projector.
 Use the appropriate cables for the connections.

-- Be sure to turn off the projector before connecting the projector to an external device.
+• Be sure to turn off the projector before connecting the projector to an external device.
 In doing so, do not enter the radiation zone (HD).
-If projected light enters your eyes, it may cause visual impairment. - For HDMI, DisplayPort, BNC, SDI, and LAN, please use a shielded cable.
+If projected light enters your eyes, it may cause visual impairment.

+• For HDMI, DisplayPort, BNC, and RS232C, please use a shielded cable.
+For 15-pin mini D-Sub and DVI-D, please use a shielded signal cable with ferrite core.
 Use of other cables may cause interference with radio and television reception.